Portal User Guide

 If your administrator has not secured your portal (you do not receive a login screen), you may skip this section.

-To log in, use your NetX username, rather than the email address associated with your account (unless they are one and the same).
-If you do not remember your username but are sure you have a pre-existing account, contact your site's administrator rather than creating a new account.
+To sign in, use your NetX username.
+If you do not remember your username but are sure you have a pre-existing account, contact your site's administrator.

-1. On the login screen, enter your username and password.
+1. On the sign-in screen, enter your Username and Password.

 2. Once you have filled in your username and password, click the Sign in button.
-If one or both of your login credentials are incorrect, you will be prompted with a message above the username field which will say Incorrect login.
-Please try again. and you will have the opportunity to retype both fields.
+If one or both of your login credentials are incorrect, you will be prompted with an error message.

 Resetting your password